m4rch3n1ng/sv/readme.md

 ```
 $ sv -h

+  Description
+    quickly serve and live-reload a folder for development.

   Usage
     $ sv [dir] [options]

   Options
     -p, --port       specify the port  (default 4000)
+    -o, --open       open the website in a browser
     -v, --version    Displays current version
     -h, --help       Displays this message

+  Examples
+    $ sv dist
+    $ sv -p 5000
 ```

 # credit

-the ui is inspirated by the [sirv-cli](https://github.com/lukeed/sirv)
+the ui is inspired by the [sirv-cli](https://github.com/lukeed/sirv)